Holit: History

 The kibbutz was established in 1978 as a Nahal settlement near Yamit, in the Sinai Peninsula.
 However, as a result of the Israel-Egypt Peace Treaty in 1979, Israel was required to evacuate all its settlements in the peninsula.

-In 1982 the kibbutz was re-established in its current location.
+In 1982, the kibbutz was re-established in its current location.

-Production

-Holit has three main types of income the cow ranch, factory and fields.
+The Holit attack was perpetrated by Hamas militants on 7 October 2023 in kibbutz Holit, as part of the October 7 surprise attack on Israel.
+Hamas killed at least 11 members of the kibbutz and two migrant workers.
+Among the casualties were at least two American citizens.
+A women's tank platoon of the Caracal Battalion was crucial in the recapturing of the kibbutz.

+Economy

+Holit's economy is based on agriculture and industry, with three main sources of income: the cattle farm, factory, and crop production.
 The factory produces juicers, about 50 a week.
-Oranges, lemons, potatoes, mangos, nuts and carrots are all grown in the fields.
+Oranges, lemons, potatoes, mangos, nuts and carrots are all grown in the fields and orchards.